Skip to content

 Tact supports a number of primitive data types that are tailored for smart contract use:

-• Int — all numbers in Tact are 257257-bit signed integers, but smaller representations can be used to reduce storage costs.
+• Int — All numbers in Tact are 257257-bit signed integers, but smaller representations can be used to reduce storage costs.

-• Bool — classical boolean with true and false values.
+• Bool — Classical boolean with true and false values.

-• Address — standard smart contract address in TON Blockchain.
+• Address — Standard smart contract address in TON Blockchain.

-• Cell, Builder, Slice — low-level primitives of TVM.
+• Cell, Builder, Slice — Low-level primitives of TVM.

-• String — immutable text strings.
+• String — Immutable text strings.

-• StringBuilder — helper type that allows you to concatenate strings in a gas-efficient way.
+• StringBuilder — Helper type that allows you to concatenate strings in a gas-efficient way.

 Booleans

-Persisting bools to state is very space-efficient, as they only take 1-bit.
+Persisting bools to state is very space-efficient, as they only occupy 1 bit.
 Storing 1000 bools in state costs about 0.000720.00072 TON per year.

 Composite types